nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_GAME_EVENTS.md

                 </div>
             </fieldset>

-            {/* Create the rest of the input fields */}
+            {/* TODO: Create the rest of the input fields */}

             <button type="submit"
                 onClick={evt => {
                     evt.preventDefault()

-                    // Create the event
+                    // TODO: Call the createEvent function and pass it the event object

-                    // Once event is created, redirect user to event list }}
+                    // TODO: Once event is created, redirect user to event list }}
                 className="btn btn-primary">Create Event</button>
         </form>